natew/obtvse2/README.md

 Whats New
 =========

-Obtvse 2 was rewritten entirely with a focus on being more user friendly, quicker, modern, and better in every way.
+Obtvse 2 was rewritten entirely with a focus on being more user friendly, quicker, modern, and customizable.

 **Features**
-- New default theme
+- Two new themes
-- Easy addition of themes and color schemes via pull request
+- Easy addition of new themes and color schemes
 - Built in user system with sorcery
-- Support for Typekit
+- Support for Typekit fonts
+- Turbolinks

 **New Admin**
 - New interface